smarticoai/public-api/docs/api/interfaces/JackpotPot.md

 > **explode\_date\_ts**: `number`

-the date/time when this pot exploded
+Unix ms timestamp of when this pot last exploded; `0` if it has never exploded.

 ***